 Israel also has a number of agreements with the European Commission's Joint Research Centre.
 These include agreements with Israeli companies working on subjects such as early warning systems in case of natural disasters.
-In 2012, a five year Memorandum of Understanding was signed with the Israel Ministry of Energy and Water Resources to deepen their scientific cooperation in the fields of energy, with a particular focus on clean energy, and water desalination.
+The JRC recently signed a Research Framework Agreement with the Israeli Ministry of Energy which builds on previous Memoranda of Understanding between the two bodies.

 Israel has been a full member of EUREKA since 2000 and served as its chairman from July 2010 to June 2011.
 Israel placed the focus of its chairmanship on empowering Eureka as a major innovation platform in the European Research Areas and on developing concrete benefits for the industrial participants of Eureka.